danielb0/UCSD-Pascal/README.md

 be a misreading of a screen already corrupted by the first bug rather than a real fault.
 All three fixes are applied and confirmed against the upstream [MiSTer-devel/MultiComp_MiSTer](https://github.com/MiSTer-devel/MultiComp_MiSTer) source.
-With those in place the reported +1, +1, −1, +3 cursor stepping has not recurred in testing so far, consistent with it having been a consequence of the erase bug rather than a separate defect.
+With those in place, MultiComp now passes the p-System's own screen test program — it did not before.
+The reported +1, +1, −1, +3 cursor stepping did not survive the fix, confirming it was a consequence of the erase bug rather than a separate defect.
 Text disappearing during an insert was traced to the editor's own behaviour, not the terminal — it happens identically on the Spectrum Next, so nothing is lost.

-The VT52 replacement `TERMINAL.md` describes is no longer the likely next
-step: three lines in the core did more than a new terminal implementation would have.
+The VT52 replacement `TERMINAL.md` describes is no longer needed: three lines in the core did more than a new terminal implementation would have, and the terminal now passes UCSD's own verification program.
 It remains documented in case the fourth fault — unreliable relative cursor moves — turns out to be real once it can be measured on a corrected core.